A Guide to Producing Video Content for CRT Walls

-Our video walls are retro, analog video systems, and so for many video content producers, making video content for them will be like stepping back in time, sometimes to before when they were making video!
+Our video walls are retro, analogue video systems, and so for many video content producers, making video content for them will be like stepping back in time, sometimes to before when they were born!
 So we’ve put this guide together to help advise for most situations how to create video content well for standalone CRT cubes and for larger video walls.

 MAKING YOUR CONTENT TO THE CORRECT RATIO

 Unlike most films, modern TVs and computer screens, our CRT monitors have a screen ratio of 4:3.
 That means that for every 4 units of width, they have 3 units of height.
 This makes for a much more square image than normal video content which is a 16:9 ratio(widescreen)

 This is important because if you want to play videos on the CRT screens which have previously been made in HD, (which is a 16:9 ratio), then in order to make it fit, we will need to crop it on the left and right, listing a vertical strip of your image from both sides of the frame.
 Alternatively, we can scale your content to fit inside the 4:3 screen, leaving horizontal bars top and bottom called “letterboxing”.
-We tend to advise against this as it does not look very good, and wasted a lot of the watchable areas of the screen.
+We tend to advise against this as it does not look very good and wastes a lot of the watchable areas of the screen.

 CAN I NOT SHOW 16:9 CONTENT ON A VIDEO WALL?

 Actually, yes you can.
-A video wall of CRTs 4 wide and 3 high makes an overall image with a ratio of 16:9.
-So does doubling the width and height with 8 screens wide and 6 high.
+A video wall of CRTs 4 wide and 3 high makes an overall image with a ratio of 16:9, as does doubling the width and height with 8 screens wide and 6 high.
 You can check the table below to see how different arrangements of 4:3 screen produce different overall screen ratios.

 VIDEO RESOLUTION FOR CRT SCREENS